Accelerating nuclear-norm regularized low-rank matrix optimization through Burer-Monteiro decomposition: Abstract

 \section{Abstract}

-This work proposes a rapid global solver for nonconvex low-rank matrix factorization (MF) problems that we name \ours.
-Through convex lifting steps, our method efficiently escapes saddle points and spurious local minima ubiquitous in noisy real-world data, and is guaranteed to always converge to the global optima.
-Moreover, the proposed approach adaptively adjusts the rank for the factorization and provably identifies the optimal rank for MF automatically in the course of optimization through tools of manifold identification, and thus it also spends significantly less time on parameter tuning than existing MF methods, which require an exhaustive search for this optimal rank.
-On the other hand, when compared to methods for solving the lifted convex form only, \ours leads to significantly faster convergence and much shorter running time.
-Experiments on real-world large-scale recommendation system problems confirm that \ours can indeed effectively escapes spurious local solutions at which existing MF approaches stuck, and is magnitudes faster than state-of-the-art algorithms for the lifted convex form.
+This work proposes a rapid algorithm, \ours, for nuclear-norm-regularized convex and low-rank matrix optimization problems. \ours efficiently decreases the objective value via low-cost steps leveraging the nonconvex but smooth Burer-Monteiro (BM) decomposition, while effectively escapes saddle points and spurious local minima ubiquitous in the BM form to obtain guarantees of fast convergence rates to the global optima of the original nuclear-norm-regularized problem through aperiodic inexact proximal gradient steps on it.
+The proposed approach adaptively adjusts the rank for the BM decomposition and can provably identify an optimal rank for the BM decomposition problem automatically in the course of optimization through tools of manifold identification. \ours hence also spends significantly less time on parameter tuning than existing matrix-factorization methods, which require an exhaustive search for finding this optimal rank.
+Extensive experiments on real-world large-scale problems of recommendation systems, regularized kernel estimation, and molecular conformation confirm that \ours can indeed effectively escapes spurious local minima at which existing BM approaches are stuck, and is a magnitude faster than state-of-the-art algorithms for low-rank matrix optimization problems involving a nuclear-norm regularizer.
+Based on this research, we have released an open-source package of the proposed \ours at \url{https://www.github.com/leepei/BM-Global/.}